Neapolitan piastra

 The piastra was the most common silver coin of the mainland Kingdom of Sicily, also known as the Kingdom of Naples.

+History

 In order to distinguish it from the piastra issued on the island of Sicily, it is referred to as the "Neapolitan piastra" as opposed to the "Sicilian piastra".
 These two piastra were equal, but were subdivided differently.
 The Neapolitan piastra was divided into 120 grana (singular: grano), each of 2 tornesi (singular: tornese) or 12 cavalli (singular: cavallo).
 There were also the carlino worth 10 grana and the ducato worth 100 grana.

 In 1812, the Neapolitan lira was introduced by the occupying French in an attempt to decimalize the Neapolitan currency units.
 However, the attempt failed, and the decimalization was limited to changing the value of the cavallo to one tenth of a grano.
 After the restoration of Bourbon control, a single currency was issued for the whole of the Two Sicilies, the Two Sicilies piastra.
 This new piastra was subdivided in the same way as the Neapolitan piastra.